CalvinWu4/CalvinWu4/README.md

 <p align="left">
   I'm a full stack developer and recent software engineering grad from Rochester Institute of Technology.
 Currently, I'm building Chrome extensions that make peoples' lives easier.

-  In my free time, I love reading, bicycling, playing badminton, hiking, playing video games, visiting museums (pre-Covid), and listening to angsty music.
+  In my free time, I love reading, bicycling, playing badminton, hiking, playing video games, visiting museums (pre-Covid), and listening to angsty songs.

 Fun fact: I'm a huge journalism and politics junkie.
 I went through months of reading the New York Times and The Economist cover-to-cover on my commute before I discovered audiobooks.
 I get excited for debate and election nights and even follow international politics.
 </p>